COSC3020/tsp-held-karp-rzafft1/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+- Worst Case Memory Complexity : O(n!)
+* our cities array can have n! permutations, therefore our cache will need to store n! items.
+We also must take into account that we call the tsp function n times to search for the shortest path from each start node.
+So the worst case time complexity simplifies from O(n * n!) to O(n!)